peterhry/peterhrynkow.com/_drafts/component-api.md

 ![Tesla Interior]({{ site.baseurl }}/images/tesla-interior.jpg)
  -->
 Component API design is not without its challenges, though.
-In this post, I will share my thoughts on solving some common problems that teams face when designing component APIs.
+In this post, I will describe some common themes that impact API design and share some ideas for solving the problems they present.

 ### What is a Component API?

 For a component to be useful, it needs to expose an API.
-The API allows the consumer or user to control and interact with the component.
+The API allows the consumer to control and interact with the component.
 In React, it includes the component's props, children, callbacks, and rendered output.
 In Polymer, it includes other things like instance methods and events but I won't cover those here.

 #### Props